 - There’s also no requirement to register for a GED prep course.

 - You must also pass North Dakota’s Civics Exam.

 You can prepare for the GED test by studying online, but you may also choose a traditional GED prep class near you.
 Click on your nearest city for all prep locations in your area.

 The GED credential is regarded as equivalent to a high school degree.
 In the United States, you can find some 40 million people who do not have a high school diploma.

-Completing the GED exam successfully will lead to new professional prospects, open up gates to colleges and universities.
-Every year, more than 550,000 men and women pass the GED exam, and why don’t you take your future into your own hands and become one of them.
+Completing the GED exam successfully will lead to new professional prospects and open up gates to colleges and universities.
+Every year, more than 550,000 men and women pass the GED exam, and why don’t you take your future into your own hands and become one of them?